Victoria Day activities for you and your pets

 Activities to do this Victoria Day

-Make some homemade treats for your pet
+Make some homemade treats for your furry friend

-Teach your pet some new tricks!
+Teach your companion animal some new tricks!

 Did you know, it isn’t just dogs who can be trained to learn tricks?
-Cats and rabbits can be trained for certain behaviours too.
+Cats and rabbits can be trained for certain behaviours, too.

-We also have more training tips on our YouTube Channel.
+Check out some training tips on our YouTube Channel.